hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Status: Draft v3.0 — Conceptually Stable

+HESS / DFH does not run inside AI systems or platforms.
+It is a public, network-resolvable protocol, hosted on the open web at a fixed, domain-owned address, with five mandatory external anchor endpoints that machines fetch before crawling or inference begins.

 This protocol moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer defined by five deterministic anchors, including a sitemap indicating where to crawl first and a root descriptor providing the instruction used for first-hop resolution.

 Determinism requires a root descriptor at /.well-known/stack.